 - a symptom (as in Nursing Diagnoses) or Symptom complex or Reason for visit

 - a syndrome (e.g. Intestinal obstruction, Obstructive jaundice or Bradyarrythmia, Acute coronary syndrome)

 - a diagnostic related group (DRG)

-- a specific disease
+- a specific disease and its variants

 The entire overall Care Plan needs to be available for reference especially for the care provider who is overall-in-charge (the primary provider or case manager).
 The content need to be comprehensive i.e. contains combinations of the following patient care tasks: